Force over Distance: The Prepared Mind

 And he wants it.

 He wants to know who Rush is.
-He wants to know what he knows, and he wants to know how he got the way he is.
-He wants to call him Nick, and he wants Rush to like him, like he likes Chloe, and he wants to tell Rush that he’s sorry that somehow he got so firmly aligned with Young so early on, but that he just didn’t get Rush.
-He didn’t get him at all, and now he does and he feels like—
+He wants to know what he knows.
+He wants to know how he got the way he is.
+He wants to call him Nick, and he wants Rush to like him, like he likes Chloe, and he wants to tell Rush that he’s sorry he got so firmly aligned with Young so early on, but that he just didn’t get Rush.
+He didn’t get him at all, but now he does and he feels like—

 Eli’s throat feels very tight for some reason.